MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-transfer-bank-funds.md

 12. In the **Bal.
 Account No.** field, select the bank account from which you want to transfer the funds.

     > [!NOTE]
-    > If the exchange rates used in the journal are different than the exchange rates in the **Currency Exchange Rates** window, enter a third line for the exchange rate gain or loss.
+    > If the exchange rates used in the journal are different than the exchange rates on the **Currency Exchange Rates** page, enter a third line for the exchange rate gain or loss.
 Enter **G/L Account** in the **Account Type** field.
 Enter the G/L account number for exchange rate gain or loss in the **Account No.** field.
 Enter the exchange rate gain or loss in the **Amount** field with or without a minus sign for credits and debits respectively.
 13. Post the journal.

 ## <a name="see-also"></a>See Also